microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

     /// @param options additional options affecting the package dependency
     ///
     /// @note This fails if the package dependency cannot be resolved to a specific package (null is returned).
-    ///       This package resolution check is skipped if MddTryCreatePackageDependencyOptions.VerifyDependencyResolution=false
+    ///       This package resolution check is skipped if MddCreatePackageDependencyOptions.VerifyDependencyResolution=false
     ///       is specified.
 This is useful if a package satisfying the dependency
     ///       will be installed after the package dependency is defined.
     ///